 Ensuring a home for international sporting events in Australia

-The Major Sporting Events (Indicia and Images) Protection Act received Royal Assent on 27 May 2014 and will come into effect on 1 July, 2014.
-It will regulate the commercial use of indicia and images associated with three major international sporting events taking place over the next four years:
+On 27 March 2014, the Australian government introduced a Bill to regulate the commercial use of indicia and images associated with three major international sporting events taking place over the next four years:

 - The Asian Cup 2015